JhonathanMusa/rick_and_morty/README.md

 # first-nodejs-server
-Basic server with Nodejs and express
+Server built with Nodejs and express